-67 All registered children's homes will have at least two inspections in a year.
+&lt;sup>59 All registered children's homes will have at least two inspections in a year.
 At least one of these will be a full inspection and the children's homes may also be subject to an interim inspection.
-All inspections are conducted in line with the Inspection of children's homes - Framework for inspection from 1 April 2015; Ofsted, July 2015;
+All inspections are conducted in line with the Inspection of children's homes - Framework for inspection from 1 April 2015, Ofsted, May 2015;